• Home of AKOUL 47-74

 rifles , in the first place !

-• Josh Coder says:
+Josh Coder

 10’s of thousands of satisfied customers and counting… They keep selling and people keep buying for a reason.
 I have a C39 and C39v2, plus a few other AK pattern rifles.
 I have put well over 5000 rounds through both rifles and have never had a single issue and my paint still looks great.
 I have replaced the wood furniture on them as I don’t care for wood on my firearms so I can’t comment on how it does or does not hold up.
 Never owned a RAS and can’t comment on the durability of those either… What I can say is this… At the $600 price point you can’t beat a C39v2 PERIOD!
 I can buy 1 rifle, put a mount, scope, rail, and whatever else I want, AND replace a bolt, or whatever, here or there as needed for less than the cost of 1 WAAAAAY overpriced Arsenal build (I have an SGL-31 which I love dearly but I would NEVER spend that kind of money for an AK pattern rifle again except in the case of a Vepr FM if I could find one).
 AND if I have to scrap out a C39v2, I can buy a 2nd one and STILL be way way ahead of the game!

-9. Dan Dunn says:
+9. Dan Dunn Avatar

 Sorry Hector , I know a stress crack when I see one ….
 I put 30 years in at a Steel Mill that produced Axle Grade